r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 I'm so glad you're as simpleminded as you look.
 Now, let's get to our grudge match, shall we?

 **Koyanskaya:**
-Oh, but do be warned: you'll be facing Fujimaru and {(M) his /(F) her} team this time around, and they're veeery tough cookies.
+Oh, but do be warned: you'll be facing Fujimaru and [♂ his /♀ her] team this time around, and they're veeery tough cookies.

 **Koyanskaya:**
 You see, they do this ungodly annoying thing where they get stronger and stronger each time they do battle.